top of page

 New Processes

-• communication with the board of directors to clarify goals
+• alignment with the board of directors to clarify goals

-• clear documentation and shared access to the entire cross-functional team
+• clear design documentation and shared access to the entire cross-functional team

 • collaborative market research organized in Figjam